Do Pets Need Multivitamins?

 - Vitamin E (Alpha-Tocopherol, Tocopherol, Tocotrienol)

 When it comes to pets, feeding them a nutritionally complete diet–as is the case for most commercial diets—should meet their vitamin needs.
 There are a few situations when vitamin supplements may be beneficial, but there are also times when they may cause harm.

 - You are feeding your pet a homemade diet that has not been certified complete, as it may not contain all the necessary vitamins.

 - A medication depletes vitamins in your pet’s system.
 For example, penicillamine can bind to vitamin B6 and decrease levels.
 Vitamin B12 absorption may decrease when using acid-reducing drugs such as omeprazole and ranitidine.

 - Conditions may be improved with the addition of vitamins, such as using vitamin B12 (as methylcobalamin) to help with diabetic nerve pain or using vitamin C to promote iron absorption.

-Vitamin Supplements May Cause Harm When:
+Multivitamin Supplements May Cause Harm When: